-Is the involvement of a child or adolescent in sexual activities that s/he does not understand, cannot give activities that s/he does not understand, cannot give consent to and which are not acceptable by in our society.
-This includes: inappropriate touching, taking of obscene photographs, producing/trading indecent images of children (including via the Internet), as well as attempted or actual sexual intercourse, adverse effects may endure into adulthood.
+Is the involvement of a child or adolescent in sexual activities that s/he does not understand, cannot give consent to and which are not acceptable by in our society.
+This includes inappropriate touching, taking of obscene photographs, producing/trading in indecent images of children (including via the Internet), as well as attempted or actual sexual intercourse; adverse effects may endure into adulthood.
 Sexual abuse can be carried out by women and other children as well as men.